cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 If a cluster doesn't have `imageName` specified, the operator will upgrade it to match its default.

-If you are using persistent storage, which is a requirement for a production environment, the upgrade keeps the Cloud Native PostgreSQL identity and do not reclone the data.
+The upgrade keeps the Cloud Native PostgreSQL identity and do not reclone the data.

-If you are using emptyDir based storage, which is meaningful only for a development environment, the operator cannot preserve the node data directory and must create new nodes and part those with the old version.

 During the rolling update procedure, the services endpoints move to reflect the status of the cluster, so the applications ignore the node that